Update: press on the button below to learn more about the latest course by RankYa

-Google is a search engine we all can’t live without in 2016, at least that is the case for most people conducting trillions of search queries each year.
+Google is a search engine we all can’t live without today, at least that is the case for most people conducting trillions of search queries each year.
 As a business owner, Google can make or break an online business through showing results that point the searcher for your brand (or website) to bad review site.

 If the Negative Review is Posted on External Site NOT Owned by Google

-The way Google algorithms work is that it crawls the internet public space and indexes all types of content including names reviews images and stores this information in Google’s own cache servers (but Google does NOT own that content it caches from external sites.) its still owned by the external website.
-Let me simplify it like this: you probably found RankYa through searching Google with “how to remove negative reviews from Google” and Google showed you my website’s details.
-That version of the webpage is cached in Google like this:
+The way Google algorithms work is that it crawls the internet public space and indexes all types of content including names reviews images and stores this information in Google’s own cache servers (but Google does NOT own that content it caches from external sites.) and because that content hosted on external website is owned by some website owner, you need to follow a different option for removals.

-What Options do You Have?
+What Options Do You Have?

 You got plenty of options, you could follow the regular channels if you believe the review is false, misleading and causes damage such as getting in touch with a lawyer and send out notices similar to the one in the image below.

 What If This Fails?